fseckel-develop/fsd-pixelforge-rasterizer/README.md

 # PixelForge

-Self-made graphics engine using C++ with OpenGL
+Graphics engine built on OpenGL with C++